srwiley/listsv/README.md

 # listsv
-A Nim language module that implements singly and doubly linked lists and provides features including insertions, extractions, finding, deleting, extracting, and forward and reverse iterators.
+A Nim language module that implements singly and doubly linked lists and provides features including insertions, finding, deleting, extracting, and forward and reverse iterators.